Skip to content

 Provides a specialized form of foster family care intended for children and youth whose needs exceed the capabilities of a traditional foster home.
 Such children are often sent to group homes or institutions, which do not provide a family living experience.
 As a vital alternative, a treatment family is specially selected and trained to deal with the child's special needs and to help each child grow in a successful family atmosphere.
 Through family activities and community events, children participating in Family-Based Services will learn the responsibilities and behaviors that come with being part of a caring family.

-1100 Powell Street, Norristown, PA 19401
+401 DeKalb Street, Suite 300, Norristown, PA 19401

 6435 Frankstown Avenue, Pittsburgh, PA 15206